Nai Harvest

 Nai Harvest was a British emo band from Sheffield, United Kingdom.

 History

 Nai Harvest began in 2011.
 The band released their debut full-length album in 2013 titled Whatever on Dog Knights Productions and Pinky Swear Records.
 The band does not view Whatever as an album, rather a collection of early songs.
 In 2015, Nai Harvest released their second full-length album titled Hairball on Topshelf Records.

 The band has also released numerous EPs and splits, such as Feeling Better, a split with Bonjour, Invalids, and Reno Dakota, a split with Playlounge, an EP titled Hold Open My Head and A/B side singles titled Just Like You/Jelly.

 In July 2016, Nai Harvest announced they were breaking up.

+Musical style

+AllMusic describes Nai Harvest as "energetic noise pop with shades of emo, shoegaze, and grunge.
+The band's early work was heavily influenced by Mineral and American Football, characterized by "noodling" guitar work and "fragmented" song structures.
+The band's later releases moved towards a "heavier, poppier" style, drawing influence from shoegaze, dream pop and 1990s indie rock.